Dean of School of Cognitive Science, Associate Professor of Developmental Cognitive Neuroscience

 Her primary research interests are in the development of attention, learning, memory, and their neurological substrates.

 Her research uses both behavioral and physiological techniques (primarily event related potentials) to gain a better understanding of the brain over the course of development.

 This course is an upper-level research seminar designed for students who wish to learn electrophysiological techniques and how to apply those techniques to answer research questions in the domain of cognitive psychology and cognitive neuropsychology.
-In this years course students will help design a study of attention, run participants, and analyze the data.
-Additionally, they will have the opportunity to develop an original research project from conception through piloting participants.
+Students will have the opportunity to develop an original research project from conception through piloting participants.
+They will also learn the theory behind the technique and how it works.
 Course requirements will consist of reading primary research articles, designing, and executing an event related potential (ERP) research project.
 The class will cover all elements of setting up an ERP research project and we will focus on both the theory of electrophysiological research techniques as well as practical aspects of developing and running a research project.
 Some background in cognitive psychology, cognitive science, neuropsychology, or neuroscience would be helpful.